-- Equality Act 2010: advice for schools (DfE Feb 2013)
+- Equality Act 2010: advice for schools

-- SEND Code of Practice 0-25 (July 2014)
+- SEND Code of Practice 0-25

 - Schools SEN Information Report Regulations

-- Statutory Guidance on Supporting pupils at school with medical conditions April 2014
+- · Statutory Guidance on Supporting pupils at school with medical conditions

-- The National Curriculum in England framework document (Sept 2013)
+- The National Curriculum in England framework document

 - Safeguarding Policy

 - Accessibility Plan

-- Teachers Standards (2012)
+- Teachers Standards

-This policy was created by the school's Special Educational Needs Co-ordinator with the SEND Governor in liaison with the staff and parents/carers of pupils with Special Educational Needs or Disabilities (SEND).
-This joint co-production is in line with the inclusive approach to SEN provision outlined in the current SEN Code of Practice.
+This policy was created by the school's Special Educational Needs and Disabilities Lead with the Disadvantaged pupil Governor in liaison with the staff and parents/carers of pupils with Special Educational Needs or Disabilities (SEND).
+This joint co-production is in line with the inclusive approach to SEND provision outlined in the current SEND Code of Practice.

-The SENCO (Special Educational Needs Co-Ordinator) at Newton Tony CE VC Primary School is Miss Sheena Priestley (Head Teacher).
-She can be contacted on 01980 629232 or by email admin@newtontony.wilts.sch.uk.
-The Special Educational Needs Governor is Mrs Amanda Kerry and can be contacted on akerry@newtontony.wilts.sch.uk Newton Tony C of E Primary School is a mainstream school, for children aged 4-11 Years.
-We are an inclusive school, welcoming and celebrating diversity.
+The SEND Lead (Special Educational Needs and Disabilities) at Newton Tony CE VC Primary School is Miss Sheena Priestley (Head Teacher).
+She can be contacted on 01980 629232 or by email head@newtontony.wilts.sch.uk .
+The Disadvantaged Pupils Governor is Mr Marcus Mann and can be contacted mmann@newtontony.wilts.sch.uk